- Best ways to earn:

 - Transfer to 40+ airline partners at a ratio of 60,000 Bonvoy points = 25,000 airline miles

-- Hotel stays with Marriott
+- Hotel stays at Marriott properties

 Marriott Bonvoy is the loyalty program of Marriott International, the largest hotel chain in the world.
 It came about as a result of the Marriott–Starwood merger of 2016, which eventually witnessed the legacy programs of Marriott Rewards and Starwood Preferred Guest combining into a singular program in August 2018 and taking on the Marriott Bonvoy name in February 2019.

 Marriott’s vast international footprint, composed of over 6,500 properties, means that there’s something in the Bonvoy program to cater to every type of traveller out there, whether you’re looking for luxury resorts or roadside inns.